ajpen/p-workers/README.md

 # P-Workers

+**Note:** This is an old project I did a few years back.
+There are much better options out there, like [Celery](https://github.com/celery/celery)

 Starts childprocesses known as "workers" with specific attributes and a shared queue.
 This library makes it easier to use python multiprocessing to bypass the GIL for "concurrent" applications.